Kreedo-Education/Data-Transfer/README.md

 ``` "currentLevel" :{level:1, presentationCompleted:1} ```
 This will ensure that that next time user starts this game It should start from Level1.

-1. gameName: string [:Contains the name of the game]
-2. attemptId: number [Contains the attempt Id]
-3. totalRewards: number [Total rewards points accumulated till now includes all replays ]
+1. totalRewards: number [Total rewards points accumulated till now includes all replays ]
-4. completedCount: number [No. of times a game was completed, i.e all levels are completed]
+2. completedCount: number [No. of times a game was completed, i.e all levels are completed]
-5. startDateTime: string [The date an attempt starts]
+3. startDateTime: string [The date an attempt starts]
-6. endDateTime: string [The date an attempt ends]
+4. endDateTime: string [The date an attempt ends]
-7. completed: boolean [Whether game is completed, i.e all levels are unlocked]
+5. completed: boolean [Whether game is completed, i.e all levels are unlocked]
-8. isMusic: boolean  [Decides that whether to start the game with background music or not]
+6. isMusic: boolean  [Decides that whether to start the game with background music or not]
-9. rewardsPerLevel": number [Sets the rewards points to be given on completion of a level]
+7. rewardsPerLevel": number [Sets the rewards points to be given on completion of a level]
-10. lang: string [Sets the audio language of the game]
+8. lang: string [Sets the audio language of the game]
+9. currentLevel [json] Contains the maximum unlocked level information [currentLevel" :{level:1, presentationCompleted:1}]

 "learningTrackid":1,
       "gameId":1,